CodeSquar/Voceo-app-final/README.md

 Url demo: https://voceonews.vercel.app/

-In some situations, images may not load in this application due to API problems.
+In some situations, images may not load in this application due to problems with the NEWSAPI.